 Our Vietnam Culinary Tour will explore the regional cuisines of Vietnam, from Saigon (Ho Chi Minh City) and the Mekong Delta in the south, Hoi An and Hue in Central Vietnam, to Hanoi and the mountain food of Sapa and Bac Ha in the north.
 We’d love you to come discover Vietnamese cuisine with us.

-Need further inspiration?
+Need more inspiration?
+Read about our first Vietnam Food Tour and browse our Vietnam stories.
 See Terence’s beautiful time-lapse of dancing boats at sunset in Hoi An.
 Click through to read the testimonials of participants who have done our Cambodia culinary tours and travel and food writing and photography retreats and feedback from clients of our bespoke trips.
 Click through to this post to find out why Ho Chi Minh City is still called Saigon.

 When a few of the lovely participants who did our Cambodia Culinary Tours and Travel and Food Writing and Photography Retreats in 2016 asked us to host a Vietnam Culinary Tour this year, we couldn’t resist the opportunity to escort such fun food-loving people through one of our favourite countries.